KaneGreen/totp_rfc6238/README.md

 ## Features that may be related to but NOT implemented in this crate
 * Read or write QR codes.
+* HMAC-based One-Time Password (HOTP) algorithm as defined in RFC 4226.

 ## License
 This tool is primarily distributed under the terms of both the MIT license